 Hello and welcome to my website.
-I have a bunch of free character builds (Hyper Score Marvel and Street Fighter D&D 5E are up to 16 each and then there’s handful of randomness like Afro Samurai, Venger, Aku, etc.) BUT that’s not what we’re here for today.
+I have a bunch of free character builds (Hyper Score Marvel has superheroes, there’s a big PDF of Street Fighter for D&D 5E, the current Warhammer 40k D&D 5E Hack series, then there’s handful of randomness like Afro Samurai, Venger, Aku, etc.) BUT that’s not what we’re here for today.

 Today we are here for Star Wars.

 First of all you are going to want the following three (free) things.

 (For the most part they are reprinted in this post but still, they are handy and neat)

 - Hypercorps 2099 5E Playtest – Obviously having the actual book is ideal but superheroes are not for everybody.
 Really we just need to plum the Parallel out of there for Force-users, Meganaut for folks into cyberwaring up, and Savant for everyone else.

 - Mists of Akuma Primer – You’re going to want Dignity and Haitoku out of this guy.
 You can go ahead and swap in Honor from the DMG for Dignity if you like, but Haitoku literally means “fall from virtue” so is perfect for going to the Dark Side (especially with the gradual signs of corruption and eventually mutation, although probably not into adeddo-oni just mad decrepit).
 The latter is going to replace Sin for determining…

 - Book of Exalted Darkness: Evil Primer – Sin Points.
 One of the best parts of the d20 Star Wars rules were “dark side points let you do extra things but corrupt you” and “f#*$ off light side that’s not how this deal works you don’t get any extra stuff shut up and jump somewhere”